 Charles Oliver Abbey

-Charles Oliver "Charlie" Abbey and Phoebe Elizabeth Searle were married December 20, 1847, in Port Hope, Durham Co., Canada West.
+Charles Oliver "Charlie" Abbey (age 22), a bachelor, and Phoebe Elizabeth "Phebe" (age 21), a maiden, were married December 20, 1847, in Port Hope, Durham Co., Canada West.
 The Family Bible shows: Married December 19, 1847: Mr. Charles W. Abbey and Miss Phebe E. Searles.

-Charles Oliver "Charlie" Abbey and Phoebe Elizabeth (Searle) Abbey had five surviving children out of the nine she reported were born to her:
+Charles Oliver "Charlie" Abbey and Phoebe Elizabeth "Phebe" (Searle) Abbey had five surviving children out of the nine she reported were born to her:

-1. Lucinda Matilda Abbey: Born September 20, 1848, in Hope Twp., Durham Co., Canada West; Died February 26, 1926, at Old Soldier's Home, King, Waupaca Co., WI (age 77).
-Married April 2, 1866, in her mother's home in South Byron, Byron Twp., Fond du Lac Co., WI, to Adam William Scheidel: Born April 25, 1843, in the town of Grittvil (or Crativiler), Alsace-Lorraine, France; Died September 4, 1919, on his farm in Sherry Twp., Wood Co., WI (age 76).
+1. Lucinda Matilda Abbey: Born September 20, 1848, in Hope Twp., Durham Co., Canada West; Died February 26, 1926, at the Hospital of Wisconsin Veterans Home, King, Farmington Twp., Waupaca Co., WI (age 77).
+Buried in Union Protestant Cemetery, Milladore, Wood Co., WI.
+Married April 2, 1866, at her mother's home, South Byron, Town of Byron, Fond du Lac Co., WI, to Adam William Scheidel: Born April 25, 1843, in the town of Grittvil (or Crativiler), Alsace-Lorraine, France; Died September 4, 1919, on his farm, Town of Sherry, Wood Co., WI (age 76).
+Buried in Union Protestant Cemetery, Milladore, Wood Co., WI.

-2. Isaac Abbey: Born June 26, 1850, in Hope Twp., Durham Co., Canada West; Died January 1926 (age 75).
-Married December 21, 1873, in Lamartine Twp., Fond du Lac Co., WI, to Mary L. Allen: Born 1857 in Fond du Lac, Fond du Lac Co., WI; Died between 1895 and 1900.
+2. Isaac Abbey: Born June 26, 1850, in Hope Twp., Durham Co., Canada West; Died January 22, 1926, at his residence, City of Superior, Douglas Co., WI (age 75).
+Buried in Greenwood Cemetery, Superior, Douglas Co., WI.
+Married December 21, 1873, in Lamartine Twp., Fond du Lac Co., WI, to Mary L. Allen: Born 1857 in Fond du Lac, Fond du Lac Co., WI; Died about November 3, 1897, in the Town of Milladore, Wood Co., WI (age 38).

-3. William Searle Abbey: Born April 12, 1853, in Hope Twp., Durham Co., Canada West; Died June 1, 1936, in Richland Center, Richland Co., WI (age 83).
-Married October 1, 1874, in Grant Co., WI, to Ida Elmira Blake: Born September 17, 1858, in Orion Twp., Richland Co., WI; Died Monday evening, October 6, 1941, in the hospital, Waupaca, Waupaca Co., WI (age 83).
+3. William Searle Abbey: Born April 12, 1853, in Hope Twp., Durham Co., Canada West; Died Saturday, June 22, 1935, at his home, Dodgeville, Iowa Co., WI (age 82).
+Buried in Section 4, Lot 1/4 7, Block A, Eastside Cemetery, Dodgeville, Iowa Co., WI.
+Married October 1, 1874, in Grant Co., WI, to Ida Elmira Blake: Born September 17, 1858, in the Town of Orion, Richland Co., WI; Died Monday evening, October 6, 1941, at Waupaca Hospital and Clinic, Waupaca, Waupaca Co., WI (age 83).
+Buried in Section 4, Lot 1/4 7, Block A, Eastside Cemetery, Dodgeville, Iowa Co., WI.

-4. Mary Jane Abbey: Born July 3, 1859, in Clarke Twp., Durham Co., Canada West; Died July 17, 1954, in the hospital of Fairview Rest Home, Degolia, Bradford Twp., McKean Co., PA (age 94).
-Married March 2, 1880, in Fond du Lac Co., WI, to August Ferdinand Krause: Born November 13, 1855, in Swanbach, Prussia, Germany; Died August 28, 1934, in Norton, Norton Co., KS (age 78).
+4. Mary Jane Abbey: Born July 3, 1859, in Clarke Twp., Durham Co., Canada West; Died July 17, 1954, at the hospital of Fairview Rest Home, Degolia, Bradford Twp., McKean Co., PA (age 94).
+Buried in Spring Green Cemetery, Spring Green Twp., Furnas Co., NE.
+Married March 2, 1880, in Fond du Lac Co., WI, to August Ferdinand Krause: Born November 13, 1855, in Schwabach, Prussia, Germany; Died August 28, 1934, in Norton, Norton Co., KS (age 78).
+Buried in Spring Green Cemetery, Spring Green Twp., Furnas Co., NE.

-5. Charles Washington Abbey: Born August 10, 1861, in South Byron, Byron Twp., Fond du Lac Co., WI; Died March 5, 1926, near Beulah, Mercer Co., ND (age 64).
-Married April 17, 1883, at the rectory of the Church of the Intercession, Stevens Point, Portage Co., WI, to Cora Adella Armstrong: Born September 30, 1866, in Baraboo, Sauk Co., WI; Died July 21, 1955, at 1209 Lake Street, Los Angeles, Los Angeles Co., CA (age 88).
+5. Charles Washington Abbey: Born August 10, 1861, in the Town of Byron, Fond du Lac Co., WI; Died March 5, 1926, near Beulah, Mercer Co., ND (age 64).
+Buried in Rose Hill Cemetery, Mercer Co., ND.
+Married April 17, 1883, at the rectory of the Church of the Intercession, Stevens Point, Portage Co., WI, to Cora Adella Armstrong: Born September 30, 1866, in the Town of Baraboo, Sauk Co., WI; Died July 21, 1955, at 1209 Lake Street, Los Angeles, Los Angeles Co., CA (age 88).
+Buried in Forest Lawn Memorial Park (Hollywood Hills), Los Angeles, Los Angeles Co., CA. Divorced.

 TIMELINE